 Discovering you have a gluten intolerance can come as a surprise.
-When you’re used to rustling up meals with whatever ingredients you like, and eating out when and where you want to, it can be easy to think you’ll be spending the rest of your life searching lists and menus for those dreaded two words – “may contain”.
+When you’re used to rustling up meals with whatever ingredients you like and eating out when and where you want to, it can be easy to worry about spending the rest of your life searching lists and menus for that dreaded phrase: ‘may contain’.

-First up is Becky, who reviews gluten free products, recipes, and restaurants over at Gluten Free Cuppa Tea and her YouTube channel.
-As well as being gluten intolerant, Becky also suffers from Irritable Bowel Syndrome.
-This means that alongside any wheat, onions, green vegetables, tomatoes, high sugar fruits, alcohol and caffeine are also off limits.
+First up is Becky, who reviews gluten-free products, recipes and restaurants over at Gluten Free Cuppa Tea and on her YouTube channel.
+As well as being gluten intolerant, Becky also suffers from Irritable Bowel Syndrome (IBS).
+This means that alongside any wheat, things like onions, green vegetables, tomatoes, high-sugar fruits, alcohol and caffeine are also off limits.
 With this in mind, we asked Becky for her top tips on eating well with a food intolerance.

 Gluten Free Dining Guide

 Our next blogger is Alice, who has been documenting her experiences with gluten-free restaurants, recipes and ingredients in the UK and beyond over at The Gluten Free Dining Guide for a few years now.
 With this in mind, we asked Alice for some advice on shopping without gluten and for the top gluten free ingredients to look out for.

 I’ve followed a gluten-free diet for health reasons for the last eight years, long before it became something most people had heard of.
 Back then it was incredibly difficult to find half-decent gluten-free products and was less affordable than it is now.